bradstewart/electron-boilerplate-vue/README.md

 ### Project's folders

 - `app` - code of your application goes here.
-- `config` - place for you to declare environment specific stuff.
+- `static` - static files which are not processed by webpack.
-- `build` - in this folder lands built, runnable application.
+- `build` - build scripts, configuration files, and resources.
-- `releases` - ready for distribution installers will land here.
+- `dist` - webpacked and runnable Electron app.
-- `resources` - resources for particular operating system.
+- `releases` - ready for distribution installers and executables.
-- `tasks` - build and development environment scripts.
+- `test` - test configuration, runners, and specs.

 # Development